BIOS3010/Module-3-pairwise-alignment/README.md

 - Create a Python script that fills the matrix with `1` whenever the bases match, and `0` otherwise

-## 3.4 Python code to fill out the alignment matrix
+## 3.4 Using Python code to fill out the alignment matrix
 We can modify and extend the above code to create an alignment matrix:
 ```python
 a = "AAAT"